Sapiet1/applier/README.md

 Take note that `COMMAND` should always be listed after the flags.
 Also, `COMMAND` cannot be a shell command, and therefore `cd`, `echo`, etc. will not run as expected.

 If the path is not specified, it will use the current working directory.
-To ignore multiple child directories, the `-i=<FLAG>` can be repeated.
-Below are example usagess:
+To ignore multiple child directories, the `-i=<PATH>` can be repeated, which is relative the specified parent directory.
+Below are example usages:
 ```bash
 applier --path="./full_of_old_rust_projects" -i="./important_rust_project" cargo clean
 ```